 Children also participate in dance lessons which gives them the opportunity to express themselves in a controlled way to music and rhythms.

-Our curriculum PE offer has recently been extended to include the Nursery and the Austistic Spectrum Unit.
-Sessions here focus on Fundamental movement skills such as running, jumping, throwing and balancing.
+Our curriculum PE offer also includes the Nursery.
+Sessions here focus on fundamental movement skills such as running, jumping, throwing and balancing.

 We offer pupils opportunities to take part in additional PE through our many sports clubs, which are run by either our specialist PE teachers or sports coaches from local clubs.
 Click here for more information on our clubs.